Inverness and Aviemore Direct Railway: Construction delayed

 Having received the authorisation, the Highland Railway did nothing to hasten actual construction, no doubt believing that the danger of encroachment had been staved off.
 In any event, for the Highland Railway this was the most important development of the decade.

 The cut-off was 34+1/2 mi of new line between Aviemore and Inverness.
-For six years from obtaining the necessary Act on 28 July 1884, the company managed to stave off any real action, although by 1886 agreements about land acquisition were made with proprietors.
+For six years from obtaining the necessary act of Parliament on 28 July 1884, the company managed to stave off any real action, although by 1886 agreements about land acquisition were made with proprietors.
 Altogether four extensions of time to complete the line were granted: two before and two during construction.

 Opening

 The Carr Bridge line was opened in stages: the first, from Aviemore to Carr Bridge, opened on 8 July 1892 as a branch line operated by a tank engine, and carrying very little traffic.
 The line from Carr Bridge to Daviot opened on 19 July 1897.

 The route was completed for through running by the opening between Daviot and Millburn Junction, Inverness, on 1 November 1898.

 In October 1897 it was decided to install double track on the as-yet unopened section between Inverness and Daviot.
 The decision involved widening some completed single-track bridges.
 Sinclair records:

 The construction work was the greatest upheaval in the history of East Daltullich [where Sinclair lived as a child].
 Not only was an embankment built a hundred yards from the farm, the local Smithy demolished, the public road diverted, and a new approach made to the farm under the railway, but new entrances had to be made to several of the fields.
 By 1897 the contract appeared finished, but then the HR decided to extend the double line from Culloden Moor to Daviot, and the bridge over the road to the farm had to be rebuilt from its single track formation before a train had run over it.
 The opening of the line to Inverness was delayed for a further year until the completion of the route’s major work, the Culloden Viaduct over the Nairn, whose construction had bankrupted its first contractor.

 This section, from Inverness Millburn Junction to Daviot, and with it the entire route, opened on 1 November 1898.

 Culloden Moor Station, Highland Bitumen sidings and closed signal box.

 The new line incorporated the Highland Railway’s second-highest summit: Slochd at 1315 ft.
 The Strathnairn Viaduct near Culloden Moor is Scotland’s longest masonry viaduct at 600 yd in length; there are 29 arches.
 Major enlargement of the track facilities was also carried out at Millburn Junction in Inverness.
 The total cost of the line was almost £1 million.